efenatuyo/bloxflip-crash/README.md

 # Bloxflip Crash Predictor

+## THIS CODE HAS BEEN DISCONTINUED DON'T BOTHER TO USE IT

 A machine learning tool for predicting the outcome of rounds in the game Bloxflip.
 This package uses a artificial neural network (ANN) to make predictions.

 ## Overview